medialab/minet/docs/cli.md

                                     [--total TOTAL] [-o OUTPUT]
                                     channel_or_channel_column

-# Youtube channel videos
+# YouTube channel videos

-Retrieve metadata about all Youtube videos from one or many channel(s) using the API.
+Retrieve metadata about all YouTube videos from one or many channel(s) using the API.

 Under the hood, this command extract the channel id from the given url or scrape the website to find it if necessary.
 Then the command uses the API to retrieve